-The Standing Senate Committee on Official Languages has tabled 15 substantive reports since its creation in autumn 2002.
+The Standing Senate Committee on Official Languages has tabled more than 15 substantive reports since its creation in autumn 2002.
 The committee has examined each of the three objectives of the OLA, with a particular focus on the objective to support the development of official language minority communities and, in general, to advance the equality of status and use of English and French in Canadian society.
-Parts IV and VII of the OLA have received the most attention from the committee.
-The committee is interested in all issues related to official languages.
+Parts IV and VII of the OLA have received most of its attention.

 Other important issues have drawn the attention of the committee since its inception.
 These include Air Canada’s language policy, reflecting Canada’s linguistic duality at the 2010 Olympic and Paralympic Winter Games, francophone arts and culture, education in French‑language minority communities, the use of the Internet, new media and social media, the vitality of Quebec’s English-language communities, the implementation of Part VII of the Official Languages Act as amended in 2005 by An Act to amend the Official Languages Act (promotion of English and French).

 SELECTED LEGISLATIVE WORK

-The Standing Senate Committee on Official Languages conducts special studies and has been called upon several times to consider legislation.
-Since its inception in the fall of 2002, it has considered four bills, most of which sought to amend the Official Languages Act.
+The Standing Senate Committee on Official Languages mostly conducts special studies and has been called upon several times to consider legislation.
+Since its inception in the fall of 2002, it has considered 5 bills, most of which sought to amend the Official Languages Act.
 The most recent bill studied dealt with the language skills required for 10 offices appointed by the Governor in Council and, two, the obligations under Part IV of the Official Languages Act covering communications with and services to the public.